imefGames/OverkillGameEngine/README.md

 Current Objectives
 ------------------
-* Implement model component
-* Implement render system
+* Make a 3D model library loaded from game data.
-* Implement basic color shader
+* Implement texture shader
 * Implement input handling system
+* Cache component tuple list in systems.
 * Fix/optimize JSon parser
 * Create a Natvis for String & StringView classes

 Current Bugs/Issues
 -------------------
+* Array copy doesn't seem to work (issue noted on array of vectors).
 * The JSon parser doesn't work 100%.
 It needs to be fixed...
 * String/StringView classes are still a pain to use.
 It'd be nice to handle more operators.